 AEF was created by a small group of concerned parents in 1991 to raise money for the Aspen School District for the purpose of increasing the quality of the schools beyond what is possible with state funding.

-Over the last 25 years, AEF has invested more than $11 million on a broad range of programs, positions, and facilities that benefit K-12 students including: Literacy & Numeracy Programs; Intervention; Technology Specialists; Outdoor Education; Aeronautics Program & Lab; Robotics; Ascent Program; Music and Arts; the International Baccalaureate Program; College Counseling and the College Fair.
+Over the last 25 years, AEF has invested more than $11 million on a broad range of programs, positions, and facilities that benefit K-12 students including: Language Arts; Academic Support; Technology; Music; Outdoor Education; Read With Me; Student Scholarships; Aeronautics; Robotics; Ascent Program; Music; Arts; International Baccalaureate Program; Science; Athletics; College Counseling and the College Fair.
 For more information, click here.

 AEF raises money to fund programs of distinction for our students.
 State dollars and taxes do not fully fund our schools.
 To maintain the excellence in our schools that Aspen residents have come to expect, we rely upon the generosity of the community to ensure that our students have access to exceptional educational experiences and resources.